ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

-With this overview in mind, let’s begin our journey into securing the software supply chain by examining the critical intersections of people, processes, and technology.
+With this overview in mind, let’s begin our journey into securing the software supply chain by examining the critical intersections of people, process, and technology.

-## Understanding the Expanded Software Supply Chain
+## Expanding our Understanding of the Software Supply Chain

 The software supply chain is an intricate and essential component of modern software development and deployment.
 It goes beyond just the code and libraries to